-The Fund is not subject to externally imposed capital requirements.
-However, the Fund is subject to bank covenants in respect of leverage and is in compliance with those covenants in 2021.
+The Fund is not subject to externally imposed capital requirements; however, the Fund is subject to bank covenants in respect of leverage and is in compliance with these covenants in 2021 and 2020.
+The Fund's overall strategy with respect to capital risk management remains unchanged from the year ended December 31, 2020.

-9.Unitholders' Equity
+9. Unitholders' Equity